harrynajam/Mortal-Blade/README.md

 Ps.
-The tool is in beta and has only been tested in a personal AD environment.
+The tool is in beta and has only been tested in a personal AD environment, few things might break.